T

 • Book tickets online in advance to save time.

-• Check for free admission days/hours if available.
+• Check for free admission times or special events if available.

 2. Midday